 - Daniel L. Migliore, Faith Seeking Understanding: An Introduction to Christian Theology, 3rd ed.
 (Grand Rapids: Eerdmans, 2014), 259-285.

 - Matt Jenson and David Wilhite, The Church: A Guide for the Perplexed (New York: T&T Clark, 2010).

 Take notes on the required pages.
 Submit them along with a Reading Reflection Report on each reading.

 Estimated Hours: 20

 Learning Category: Knowledge

 Suggested Reviewer: Faculty Mentor or Ministry Mentor

 Review Level: Light

-Corresponds with: TH502 Creation, the Spirit, and the Church
+Corresponds with: TH502 Creation, the Spirit, and the Church | TH532 Systematic Theology II

 2DD.
 Issues in Ecclesiology

 Target: Demonstrates reflective capacity with issues in ecclesiology pertaining to ministry objectives, self-identity, and call.

 Suggested Assignment: Read Beth Felker Jones, Practicing Christian Doctrine: An Introduction to Thinking and Living Theologically (Grand Rapids: Baker Academic, 2014), 193-216.
 Reflect on how ministry objectives, self-identity, and call (personal and communal) are informed for you by Felker Jones's discussion of the church embodying a visible witness to God's faithfulness in the midst of human brokenness.
 Do this in a three to four page report, a fifteen minute video, or extended conversation with a mentor.

 Estimated Hours: 5

 Learning Category: Character

 Suggested Reviewer: Personal Mentor

 Review Level: Light

-Corresponds with: TH502 Creation, the Spirit, and the Church
+Corresponds with: TH502 Creation, the Spirit, and the Church | TH532 Systematic Theology II

 2EE.
 Baptism and Lord's Supper

 Target: Defends a position regarding the ordinances/sacraments.

 Suggested Assignment: Read the following:

 - Daniel L. Migliore, Faith Seeking Understanding: An Introduction to Christian Theology, 3rd ed.
 (Grand Rapids: Eerdmans, 2014), 286-313. - Leonard Vander Zee, Christ, Baptism, and the Lord's Supper (Downers Grove, IL: InterVarsity, 2004), 161-185. - Consult with your Ministry Mentor about denominational documents and/or studies of which you should be aware.
-In a four to six page paper articulate your position on baptism and Lord's supper.
+In a five to seven page paper articulate your position on baptism and Lord's supper.
 Make sure you address what they signify, what they do, and what names should be preferred (e.g., ordinances or sacraments, communion or eucharist or Lord's Supper, etc.).
 You may also address other issues, such as the preferred method of administration or persons authorized to conduct such activities.
-Remember to be sensitive to your denominational community, citing Scripture and theological statements where appropriate.
-Estimated Hours: 15 Learning Category: Ability Suggested Reviewer: Ministry Mentor or Dr. Philip Thompson Review Level: Heavy Corresponds with: TH502 Creation, the Spirit, and the Church 2FF.
+While remaining sensitive to your denominational community, demonstrate that you understand the basic position of those who hold a different view (i.e. If you are sacramentalist, why do non-sacramentalists believe what they do?
+If you are from a tradition that baptizes infants, why do some baptize only believers?).
+Then articulate a defense of your position, citing Scripture and theological statements where appropriate.
+Estimated Hours: 15 Learning Category: Ability Suggested Reviewer: Ministry Mentor Review Level: Heavy Corresponds with: TH502 Creation, the Spirit, and the Church || TH532 Systematic Theology II 2FF.
 Eschatology Target: Demonstrates understanding of eschatology.
 Suggested Assignment: Read the following: